jey555/Js_fundamentals/README.md

 # Js_fundamentals
-A code repo for Javascript Basic series from chai aur code yioutube channel
+A code repo for Javascript Basic series from chai aur code youtube channel